The Certificate of Integrative

 Who's it for?

+In terms of prior knowledge and experience, it is aimed at degree holders and final year students, ideally within the nutrition and/or exercise fields.
 Additionally, knowing that many excellent practitioners are not actually degree qualified, the course is open to individuals who can demonstrate a portfolio of sufficient prior knowledge and experience.

 Importantly, for discussions, our online portal also provides a forum for you to ask questions, share your viewpoints, and interact with your tutors and fellow students.